raghavk911/distributor/README.md

 <a href="http://distributorplugin.com/"><img src="https://distributorplugin.com/wp-content/themes/distributor-theme/assets/img/pull-screenshot.jpg" alt="Pull content from another site from the Distributor admin menu" width="600"></a>

-Content this is distributed (via Push or Pull) is connected to the original.
+Content this is being distributed (via Push or Pull) and will have connected to the original.
 Reposted content receives updates from the original, canonical source automatically.

 <a href="http://distributorplugin.com/"><img alt="Distributor intuitively presents the origin and status of any reused content" class="browser-frame" src="https://distributorplugin.com/wp-content/themes/distributor-theme/assets/img/syndicated-screenshot.jpg" width="600"></a>